California-Data-Collaborative/ami-connect/README.md

 - [amiadapters](./amiadapters/) - Standalone Python library that adapts AMI data sources into our standard data format
 - [amicontrol](./amicontrol/) - The control plane for our AMI data pipeline.
 This houses Airflow DAGs and other code to operate the pipline.
 - [amideploy](./amideploy/) - IaC code to stand up an AMI Connect pipeline in the cloud.
 See [README](./amideploy/README.md) for instructions.
+- [docs](./docs/) - End-user and maintainer documentation.
+- [sql](./sql/) - Dumping ground for SQL used to manage storage sinks, e.g. Snowflake.
 - [test](./test/) - Unittests for all python code in the project.

 ## Development